Changing Climate, Resilient Business

 13.30 – 15:15 Keynotes session: Which current trends are your best friends?

-In this session high level speakers will provide topical and fresh insights on the global picture for dredging, covering the main drivers for dredging: 1) expected developments in world trade, 2) urban development near coastlines, 3) coastal protection, 4) offshore energy and 5) tourism and leisure.
+In the opening session our keynote speakers will provide topical and fresh insights on the global picture for dredging, covering the main drivers for dredging: expected developments in world trade, urban development near coastlines, coastal protection, offshore energy and tourism and leisure.

-- Rear Admiral M Khaled Iqbal, BSP, ndc, psc, Chairman, Chittagong Port Authority
+- Strategic plans for Chittagong Port – national and international scope, Rear Admiral M. Khaled Iqbal, Chairman, Chittagong Port Authority

 15.15 – 15.45 Refreshments